 He created and hosted So What Else Is News?, the nationally syndicated Air America Radio program.
 He has also been a featured commentator on NPR’s All Things Considered and on Marketplace, where his beat was the business of entertainment.
 Today, he is a Senior Columnist at The Forward.
 From its inception through 2017 he was a blogger on the home page of The Huffington Post.
 For 10 years he was also a columnist for the Jewish Journal.
 His columns have won six First Place prizes from the Los Angeles Press Club.

-He was associate dean of the USC Annenberg School for 10 years and is the founding director of the School’s Norman Lear Center, whose mission is to study and shape the impact of media and entertainment on society.
-His Lear Center research includes the political coverage on U.S. local TV news broadcasts; the effects on audiences of public health messages in entertainment storylines; the impact of new technology and intellectual property law on the creative industries; best practices in and barriers to interdisciplinary collaboration; and the depiction of law and justice in popular culture.
+He was associate dean of the USC Annenberg School and directs the School’s Norman Lear Center, whose mission is to study and shape the impact of media and entertainment on society.
+His Lear Center research includes the political coverage on U.S. local TV news broadcasts; the effects on audiences of public health messages in entertainment storylines; the use of narrative for science communication; and the impact on democracy of the attention economy.

-He graduated from Harvard College summa cum laude in molecular biology, where he was president of the Harvard Lampoon and of the Signet Society.
-The recipient of a Marshall Scholarship from the British government, he received a Master’s degree in English with First Class Honours from Cambridge University in England.
-As a Danforth Foundation Fellow, he received a Ph.D. in Modern Thought and Literature from Stanford University.
+He graduated from Harvard College summa cum laude in molecular biology.
+As a Marshall Scholar he received a master’s degree in English with First Class Honours from Cambridge University.
+He received a PhD in Modern Thought and Literature from Stanford University.